cbanavi/group5_sunshine_weekly_tasks/README.md

+# JAVA SDET WINTER 2023
-# Setting up Github project:
+## Setting up Github project:
 Team  members should clone the project from the GitHub repository
 Everyone should create his/her own branch in IntelliJ and work on it to avoid Git conflicts.
 Use your name as the branch name.